Ilse Junkermann

-Ilse Junkermann (born 31 May 1957 in Dörzbach an der Jagst) is the current German bishop of the Evangelical Church in Central Germany, a member church of the Evangelical Church in Germany.
+Ilse Junkermann (born 31 May 1957 in Dörzbach an der Jagst) is a German bishop and was from 2009 to 2019 German bishop of the Evangelical Church in Central Germany, a member church of the Evangelical Church in Germany.
 She was the first woman to become Landesbischof there.
 She is a pacifist.

 Life

 Junkermann studied Protestant theology at the universities of Tübingen and Göttingen.
 Junkermann is divorced and has one son.